General Rules

 The following example shows how to use a filegroup

-and the outputs of another genrule
+and the outputs of another genrule.
+Note that using $(SRCS) instead

-directives would also work; this example uses the latter for
+of explicit $(location) directives would also work; this example uses the latter for

 sake of demonstration.